Skip to content

 Why should you visit Hagia Sophia?

-From the water fountain to the surrounding park and the impressive mosque, it’s without a doubt that Hagia Sophia is a must-see on any sightseeing trip.
-Even better, once the place has been converted to a mosque, it adds to be a free activity in Istanbul.
+From the water fountain to the surrounding park and the impressive mosque, Hagia Sophia is a must-see on any sightseeing trip.
+Even better, once the place has been converted to a mosque, it becomes a free activity in Istanbul.

 Ayasofya, also known as Hagia Sophia, is a place of worship in Istanbul that began as a church in 360 AD and has since undergone many structural renovations to become one of the most beautiful architectural worships in the city.

-Hagia Sophia is no longer merely a mosque; it has grown into a gigantic complex that dominates the cityscape.
-However, it has a gorgeous design from the outside; you should not leave Istanbul without heading into Hagia Sophia as you will stand inside one of the wonders of the ancient world.
+Hagia Sophia is no longer merely a mosque; it has become a gigantic complex dominating the cityscape.
+However, it has a gorgeous design from the outside.
+You should not leave Istanbul without heading into Hagia Sophia, as you will stand inside one of the wonders of the ancient world.

-Here, you can find such tranquility doesn’t exist in any place you have ever visited.
-This peace flows from being Christianity meets Islam in one place, So you will find yourself glazing at Christian mosaics side by side with Islamic calligraphy.
+Here, you can find such tranquillity doesn’t exist in any place you have ever visited.
+This peace flows from being Christianity meets Islam in one place, So you will find yourself glazing at Christian mosaics alongside Islamic calligraphy.

-There are plenty of kid-friendly artworks that make you think about all history that passed through this location.
+Plenty of kid-friendly artworks make you think about all the history that passed through this location.

 Things to Do: